 The Minister of Transport will announce the date the Clean Car Discount will end as soon as practicable following Cabinet's decisions.
 From this end date charges will no longer be imposed on vehicles registered for the first time in New Zealand.
-Rebates will only be available for eligible vehicles purchased, registered and applied for by the end date.
+Rebates will only be available for eligible vehicles purchased and registered by and including the end date.

-Eligible applications will be processed by Waka Kotahi and the remaining Crown funding for the scheme will be returned to the Climate Emergency Response Fund.
+Applications for rebates will be able to be made to Waka Kotahi up to a month following the end-date.
+All eligible applications will be processed by Waka Kotahi and the remaining Crown funding for the scheme will be returned to the Climate Emergency Response Fund.

-To end the scheme, the Land Transport Act 1998, the Land Transport Management Act 2003, the Land Transport (Motor Vehicle Registration and Licensing) Regulations 2011 and the Energy Efficiency (Vehicle Energy Economy Labelling) Regulations 2007 will all be amended.
-The Land Transport (Clean Vehicle Discount Scheme Charges) Regulations 2022 will be revoked in their entirety.
-These amendments will revoke the scheme's charges, remove the reporting requirements imposed on Waka Kotahi, and remove the requirement for rebates and charges to be displayed on vehicle labels.
+To end the scheme, the Land Transport Act 1998 and the Land Transport Management Act 2003 will be amended.
+These amendments will revoke the scheme's charges and remove the reporting requirements imposed on Waka Kotahi.

-The termination of the scheme's rebates will be achieved through a new Ministerial Direction to Waka Kotahi and an amended Funding Deed between the Crown and Waka Kotahi.
+The termination of the scheme's rebates will be achieved through a new Ministerial Direction to Waka Kotahi and an amended Funding Deed between the Grown and Waka Kotahi.